lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 As discussed in {{Section 3.9 of RFC9528}}, applications can use EDHOC application profiles, which specify the intended usage of EDHOC to allow for the relevant processing and verifications to be made.
 In particular, an EDHOC application profile may include both in-band and out-of-band parameters.

+In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines the EDHOC_Application_Profile object, i.e., a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
+The defined representation is transport- and setup-independent, and avoids the need to reinvent an encoding for the available options to run the EDHOC protocol or the selection logic to apply on those.

+The CBOR-based representation of an EDHOC application profile can be, for example: retrieved as a result of a discovery process; or retrieved/provided during the retrieval/provisioning of an EDHOC peer's public authentication credential; or obtained during the execution of a device on-boarding/registration workflow.

-In order to facilitate interoperability between EDHOC implementations and to support EDHOC extensibility for additional integrations (e.g., of external security applications, handling of authentication credentials, and message transports), this document defines a number of means to coordinate the use of EDHOC application profiles, that is:
+Furthermore, in order to facilitate interoperability between EDHOC implementations and to support EDHOC extensibility for additional integrations (e.g., of external security applications, handling of authentication credentials, and message transports), this document defines a number of means to coordinate the use of EDHOC application profiles, that is:

 * The new IANA registry "EDHOC Application Profiles" defined in {{iana-edhoc-application-profiles}}, where to register integer identifiers of EDHOC application profiles to use as corresponding Profile IDs.

 * The new parameter "ed-prof" defined in {{web-linking}}.
-This parameter is employed to specify an EDHOC application profile identified by its Profile ID, and can be used as target attribute in a web link {{RFC8288}} to an EDHOC resource, or as filter criteria in a discovery request to discover EDHOC resources.
+This parameter is employed to specify an EDHOC application profile identified by its Profile ID and can be used as target attribute in a web link {{RFC8288}} to an EDHOC resource, or as filter criterion in a discovery request to discover EDHOC resources.

   For instance, the target attribute can be used in a link-format document {{RFC6690}} describing EDHOC resources at a server, when EDHOC is transferred over the Constrained Application Protocol (CoAP) {{RFC7252}} (see {{Section A.2 of RFC9528}} as well as {{RFC9668}}).